 - 6 green onions chopped green and white separated

 - 1 Tbs Hoisin sauce

 - 1/2 tsp white pepper

 - Turn the stove to high.
 Place wok with nothing in it on the heat, about 3-4 minutes.
-Pour in vegetable oil and heat until the oil shimmers, and it very hot.
+Pour in vegetable oil and heat until the oil shimmers, and is very hot.

 - Meanwhile in a small bow, beat the eggs; add salt and pepper to taste.
 Set aside.

 - Once the oil in the wok is ready, add the garlic and ginger, and stir fry until fragrant.
+Make sure not to burn your garlic or it will get bitter.
 Add the white part of the green onion, and stir fry 1 minute.

 - Add the rice, breaking up the lumps using a wooden spatula, and stir fry until rice is loosened.

 - Pour in the light soy sauce, Hoisin sauce, pepper and mixed vegetables to stir fry and mix well.
 Continue to stir the rice for 5 or so minutes until the rice begins to get browned and appear dry.

 - Push the rice to one side and pour the beaten egg into the empty side of the wok.
 Scramble until dry.
 Mix into rice.